Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 After baking and cooling the cupcakes, insert the filling into them.
 One way to do this is to use a frosting piping tip to cut out a hole in the top middle of the cupcake.
 You can also cut out a hole with a knife or spoon.
 Discard the cake because you will fill the cupcake hole with coconut-pecan filling.

 Chocolate ganache (if you aren’t familiar with making it) is simply melted chocolate and cream.
 Luckily, it is easy to make in the microwave!
 Place the cream and broken (or chopped) chocolate into a microwavable container and heat on high for 30 seconds.
-Stir and return to the microwave for 30 more seconds.
-Then remove the mixture from the microwave and stir until all the chocolate melts.
+Stir and return to the microwave for an additional 30 seconds.
+Then, remove the mixture from the microwave and stir until all the chocolate has melted.

 You can also make ganache in a saucepan by heating cream to the simmering point and then pouring it over chopped chocolate.
 Let it stand for a couple of minutes, then stir until the chocolate melts.